briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

 field training or active duty for periods not exceeding thirty-one days in any calendar year.

-    If an employee’s military pay or compensation during such leave of absence is less than the employee’s pay would have been for the same period, the employee will be paid by the Village the difference in money between the Village pay and military pay for such period.
+    If an employee's military pay or compensation during such leave of absence is less than the employee's pay would have been for the same period, the employee will be paid by the Village the difference in money between the Village pay and military pay for such period.

-3. _(c)_ In calculating an employee’s jury duty pay or military pay, allowances for travel, food or housing shall not be considered, but any other pay or allowances of whatever nature, including longevity pay, shall be considered.
+3. _(c)_ In calculating an employee's jury duty pay or military pay, allowances for travel, food or housing shall not be considered, but any other pay or allowances of whatever nature, including longevity pay, shall be considered.
 (Ord.
 1996-40.
 Passed 7-8-96.)